mvolkmann/blog/src/dart.md

 | binary comparison               | `<`, `<=`, `==`, `!=`, `>`, `>=`                                   |
 | shorthand arithmetic assignment | `+=`, `-=`, `*=`, `/=`, `~/=` (truncating division), `%=` (modulo) |

+The `++` and `--` operators can be placed on either side of a `num` value.
+When on the left, a new value is computed before it is used.
+When on the right, the value is used before a new value is computed.

 The fact that these operators take operands of type `num` means that they can be applied to mixed operands where one is an `int` and the other is a `double`.